Content Curation: How to Win in the Content Marketing War

 Now that you know what type of content you’re looking for, you’ll need to create an extensive pool of reliable, trustworthy sources.
 Having just one or two outlets to draw content from is all well and good but, it’s likely that competitors also turn to those same experts for their own curated content.

 To create a big network, you’ll need to be constantly on the hunt for great content such as news items, infographics, blogs and listicles.
 You can make this process somewhat easier by enlisting a curation tool to take the legwork out of content discovery for you.
-Hubspot has a list of its top 11 picks for marketers, while Curata has shared its ultimate list here.
+Take a look at our ultimate list of digital and search marketing tools to get started.

 Step 4: Add Your Own Spin